btcpayserver/btcpayserver-doc/PrestaShop.md

 ## Description

-A bitcoin payment plugin for PrestaShop using BTCPay server.
+A bitcoin payment plugin for PrestaShop using BTCPay Server.
-BTCPay Server is a free and open source server for merchants wanting to accept Bitcoin for their business.
-The API is compatible with Bitpay service to allow seamless migration.

-BTCPay is design to be easy to deploy on container hosting platform like Azure. and if you want, some companies provide hosting services.

 # Using the BTCPay plugin for Prestashop

 ## Prerequisites

 * [Self-hosted BTCPay](Deployment.md) or a server [hosted by a third-party](ThirdPartyHosting.md)
 * [Registered account on the instance](RegisterAccount.md)
 * [Created BTCPay store](CreateStore.md)